phenomlab/ogproxy/README.md

 # ogproxy
 Open Graph Proxy
-Primarily designed as an Open Graph proxy for use in NodeBB, but with little modification, could be used anywhere in your project.
+Primarily designed as an Open Graph proxy written in NodeJS for use in NodeBB, but with little modification, could be used anywhere in your project.

 Details here